OltiHaxhiavdyli/react-user-management/README.md

    - Sort users alphabetically (A-Z / Z-A)

 7. **Styling**
-   - Styled with custom CSS for a clean layout
+   - Styled with Bootstrap for a clean layout

-## Getting Started

-Follow these steps to run the project locally:

 ## Getting Started